WDCE partners with City of Reno to train event managers.

 Online versions of both sessions are available, and are typically offered for individuals who reside 50 miles outside of the Reno area.
 If you are registering very late in the registration cycle and need to complete required enrollment steps in order to enroll, please contact firstname.lastname@example.org with your full name and student ID number.

-All new degree-seeking students are required to meet with an Academic Advisor through a New Student Workshop in order to be able to register for your first semester of classes.
+All new degree-seeking students are required to meet with an Academic Advisor through a New Student Orientation in order to be able to register for your first semester of classes.
 Once you have met your initial advisement requirement, you are not obligated to meet with an advisor again.

 However, it is strongly recommended that you meet with an advisor before registration each semester to ensure that you are taking degree-applicable classes, to determine whether or not there have been changes to your program of study, and to map out an educational plan that will keep you on track for graduation.